Design goals

 -

-Full control by the user how the diagram is layed out
+Full control by the user how the diagram is laid out

 Creating an optimal rendering for all different use-cases is incredibly difficult.
 I failed in creating an algorithm that would allow for that.
 When trying I recognized that it is anyhow preferable to give the user full control over how the diagram should look like.